Does insurance cover varicose vein treatment? In a word…yes!

 Because we have experience getting approval for varicose vein treatment by insurance, our office can make the process as painless for you as possible.

 If you need varicose vein treatment covered by Medicare, our staff will ensure that you meet all the necessary treatment guidelines for varicose veins and venous insufficiency as issued by Medicare before initiating treatment.
-The same goes for varicose vein treatment that needs to be covered by Medi-Cal.
 Typically, patients have to have undergone a period of conservative (non-intervention) management of their varicose veins like using compression stockings, trying leg elevation, and attempting to reduce weight.
 It is also important that patients have documented symptoms or injuries like venous ulcers as a function of their varicose veins – it cannot just be a cosmetic treatment.

-Commercial insurance companies like Cigna, Anthem Blue Cross, and Blue Shield of California also cover varicose veins but their requirements are typically different from Medicare and Medi-Cal.
-In addition to requiring that physician offices contact the insurer and obtain pre-authorization approval for varicose vein treatment, commerical insurers may also want specific things to be documented including:
+Commercial insurance companies like Cigna, Anthem Blue Cross, and Blue Shield of California also cover varicose veins but their requirements are typically different from Medicare.
+In addition to requiring that physician offices contact the insurer and obtain pre-authorization approval for varicose vein treatment, commercial insurers may also want specific things to be documented including:

 Vein Treatment Evaluation: What to ask?